 The availability of the §179 expense is limited by the property placed in service and income limitations.
 The property placed in service limitation phases out the §179 expense (\$500,000) dollar for dollar for tangible personal property placed in service over the \$2,000,000 threshold.
-Thus, firms that place

-\$2,500,000 of property in service during the year are ineligible to deduct any \$179 expense.
-As a result, firms that place in service smaller amounts of property are eligible for the expensing election while those that place large amounts of property in service an ineligible.
-The second limitation is that firms can only currently expense assets up to net income (before the \$179 expense, but after the regular MACRS depreciation expense).
-As a result, profitable firms are eligible for the \$179 expense while firms in a loss position are currently ineligible but may carry the amount forward.
-Consequently, profitable firms that place a relatively small amount of property in service are able to elect the \$179 expense.
-In contrast, firms that place in service too much property or are unprofitable are unable to currently expense property under \$179.
+(These are 2013 limits, which we assume to be extended into 2014.
+The §179 expense reverts back to \$25,000 in 2014 absent Congressional action, and the investment threshold reverts back to \$200,000.)
+Thus, firms that place \$2,500,000 of property in service during the year are ineligible to deduct any §179 expense.
+As a result, firms that place in service smaller amounts of property are eligible for the expensing election while those that place large amounts of property in service are ineligible.
+The second limitation is that firms can only currently expense assets up to net income (before the §179 expense, but after the regular MACRS depreciation expense).
+As a result, profitable firms are eligible for the §179 expense while firms in a loss position are currently ineligible but may carry the amount forward.
+Consequently, profitable firms that place a relatively small amount of property in service are able to elect the §179 expense.
+In contrast, firms that place in service too much property or are unprofitable are unable to currently expense property under § 179.